 - The Audiovisual Metadata Platform (AMP) Planning Project with the University of Indiana and AVPreserve supported by an Andrew W. Mellon Foundation grant.

-- The SpokenWeb project with Concordia University, Montreal, support by a Social Sciences and Humanities Research Council (SHRRC) grant.
+- The SpokenWeb project with Concordia University, Montreal, support by a Social Sciences and Humanities Research Council (SSHRC) grant.

 - AudiAnnotate supported by an American Council of Learned Societies Digital Extension grant.